top of page

 Resources

-*Independent researchers do not necessarily require an academic or think-tank affiliation to view the database but should have extensive experience in this field and a well-defined research project.
+*Independent researchers do not necessarily require an academic affiliation to access the database but should have a legitimate and well-defined research project underway and prior experience in this field.

 Non-State Actors Trajectories Database (NSATD)